-The FDA granted an EUA on May 1 allowing remdesivir to be administered by healthcare providers to treat suspected or laboratory-confirmed COVID-19 in adults and children hospitalized with severe disease.
 The US Department of Health and Human Services (HHS) is allocating remdesivir to state health departments to distribute.
-The California Department of Public Health (CDPH) is allocating doses proportionately to counties based on the number of hospitalized patients The CDPH current remdesivir allocations and related information can be found on the CDPH COVID-19 Guidance Documents webpage (search “Remdesivir” to find the section).
+The California Department of Public Health (CDPH) is allocating doses proportionately to counties based on the number of hospitalized patients The CDPH current remdesivir allocations and related information can be found on the CDPH COVID-19 Guidance Documents webpage (see “Other” to find the section that contains Remdesivir resources).

 The National Institute for Occupational Safety and Health (NIOSH), Centers for Disease Control and Prevention have recently added COVID-19, the disease caused by the virus SARS-CoV-2 to the list of infectious diseases and circumstances relevant to notification of Emergency Response Employees (Implementation of Section 2695 (42 U.S.C.
 300ff-131) Public Law 111-87: Infectious Diseases and Circumstances Relevant to Notification Requirements).
 Please note that under Section 2695, if an emergency response employee (ERE) has been exposed, the medical facility must provide the name of the infectious disease and the date on which the victim of the emergency was transported by the ERE to the facility.
 This does not violate the Health Insurance Portability and Accountability Act (HIPPA).